flinkerlab/neural_speech_decoding/README.md

 In `model.py`

-- GHMR(`class`): Gradient Harmonized Single-stage Detector, used for balance data distributions
+- GHMR (`class`): Gradient Harmonized Single-stage Detector, used for balance data distributions
-- spectrogram_loss(`func`): given ground truth and decoded spectrogram, calculate difference loss in multi scales
+- spectrogram_loss (`func`): given ground truth and decoded spectrogram, calculate difference loss in multi scales
-- run_a2a_loss: loss function for Speech to Speech decoding
+- run_a2a_loss (`func`): loss function for Speech to Speech decoding
-- run_components_loss: loss function for ECoG to Speech decoding
+- run_components_loss (`func`): loss function for ECoG to Speech decoding

 In `networks.py`

 - FormantEncoder (`class` registered as EncoderFormant): the Speech Encoder
-- FormantSysth (registered as GeneratorFormant): the Speech Synthesizer
+- FormantSysth (`class` registered as GeneratorFormant): the Speech Synthesizer
-- ECoGMapping_Bottleneck (registered as ECoGMapping_ResNet): the ECoG Decoder using ResNet as backbone
+- ECoGMapping_Bottleneck (`class` registered as ECoGMapping_ResNet): the ECoG Decoder using ResNet as backbone
-- ECoGMappingRNN (registered as ECoGMapping_RNN): the ECoG Decoder using RNN as backbone
+- ECoGMappingRNN (`class` registered as ECoGMapping_RNN): the ECoG Decoder using RNN as backbone
-- ECoGMapping_3D_SWIN (registered as ECoGMapping_3D_SWIN): the ECoG Decoder using 3D SWIN as backbone
+- ECoGMapping_3D_SWIN (`class` registered as ECoGMapping_3D_SWIN): the ECoG Decoder using 3D SWIN as backbone

 ## Citing Our Work